nss-nighclass-projects/modern_frameworks-gp-pinterest/README.md

 ## HW Parts

 ### Part 1: ERDs and Authentication
+NOTE: You should have already done the ERD with the Webpack Pinterest Project Feel Free to use the same one.

 * Create an ERD for pinterest (do this in studygroup)
 * Clone this repo
 * Create a setup branch